RostiMelk/ACF-Tools/README.md

 ### Features

-- Copy code for field with the matching selected setting and field name
+- Copy code for field with the matching selected setting and field name ([video demo here](https://youtu.be/_gyqUem8jKo))
 - Quickly copy an ACF field name
 - Quickly open documentation for field